-Default values for processors, wrapper\class, and context\class can be set using configure().
+Default values for processors, wrapper_class, and context_class can be set using configure().

-If you set processors or context\class here, calls to configure () have no effect for the respective attribute.
+If you set an attribute here, configure () calls have no effect for the respective attribute.

-In other words: selective overwriting of the defaults is possible.
+In other words: selective overwriting of the defaults while keeping some is possible.